 If a landlord violates the CCRTLO’s security deposit provisions and does not cure the violations after the appropriate notice (rules 3-7 require a cure notice; the others do not), the landlord must pay a penalty of two times the security deposit, case costs, and reasonable attorney’s fees.
 The landlord must also return the deposit itself if the tenant has vacated and the landlord did not comply with the requirements for withholding the deposit.

 Since the inception of the CCRTLO, my firm has helped numerous Cook County tenants recover their deposits.
-If your unit is in Cook County and you would like an evaluation, click here to contact me.
+If your unit is in Cook County, you can click here to send a message to my firm about your deposit dispute.

 Illinois Security Deposit Law: Other Municipal Ordinances